Vikhyat2603/Machine-Learning-From-Scratch/My Neural Network/README.md

 ## Files:
 #### - NeuralNetwork.py
-    Contains NeuralNetwork class; you can set the architecture and activators during initialisation, then give training data with desired batch size, which it will split the data into.
-To train the network on the data, call batchEvaluation which runs gradient descent with the training data, and provide the learning rate, whether or not you want Momentum to be implemented, and momentum factor.
+    Contains NeuralNetwork class; you can set the architecture and activators during initialisation, along with a scaling factor for the weights.
+Before training pass data with desired mini-batch size to setTrainingData, which will split the data into mini-batches.
+To train the network, call batchEvaluation which runs gradient descent on the training data, provided the learning rate, the gradient update type desired (classic, momentum, or ewa(exponentially weighted average)), and momentum factor.

 #### - activationFunctions.py
     Contains activation functions in the form f(x, deriv) where x is the input and deriv is a boolean noting whether